faltrum/UDex/README.md

 Universal  perpetual contracts Descentralized Exchange.

 ## Description
 UDEX (MVP) is XDC's own decentralized perpetual exchange.
-It differs from other exchanges such as [Fathum](https://fathom.fi/) and [Globiance](https://globiance.com/) as it allows you to work with futures.
+It differs from other exchanges such as [Fathum](https://fathom.fi/) and [Globiance](https://globiance.com/) as it allows you to trade with futures and leverage.

 ## Features
 * Exclusive logo for UDEX.